-Central Asia’s holiest city, Bukhara has buildings spanning a thousand years of history, and a thoroughly lived-in old centre that hasn’t changed too much in two centuries.
+Central Asia’s holiest city, Bukhara (Buxoro) has buildings spanning a thousand years of history, and a thoroughly lived-in and cohesive old centre that hasn’t changed too much in two centuries.
 It is one of the best places in Central Asia for a glimpse of pre-Russian Turkestan.

-Most of the centre is an architectural preserve, full of medressas, minarets, a massive royal fortress and the remnants of a once-vast market complex.
-Government restoration efforts have been more subtle and less indiscriminate than in flashier Samarkand, and the city’s accommodation options are by far the best and most atmospheric in the country.
+Most of the centre is an architectural preserve, full of medressas and minarets, a massive royal fortress and the remnants of a once-vast market complex.
+Government restoration efforts have been more subtle and less indiscriminate than in flashier Samarkand.
+The city’s accommodation options are by far the best and most atmospheric in the country.

-You’ll need at least two days to look around.
+You’ll need at least two days to see the main sights.
 Try to allow time to lose yourself in the old town; it’s easy to overdose on the 140-odd protected buildings and miss the whole for its many parts.